Task

 |

-If the subclass does not implement this method. |
+If the class does not implement this method. |

 Example

-def process_items(self, items, **kwargs):
+def do(self, items, **kwargs):

 # Load model once for all documents